not-first/mcpack/README.md

   mcpack create my_datapack
   ````

-  Initialise a new datapack named `my_datapack`, prompting for information about contents and properties.
+  Initialize a new datapack named `my_datapack`, prompting for information about contents and properties.

 - **Create a datapack partially using flags**